yaorenmao/lanceroid/README.md

 Commands:

+NEW: Ninja Burning breath macro.
+Activate on Leaves on The wind skill, stop - any Fishing Bait

-NEW: Added Berserker Punishing Strike Macro (ofcourse u have to be in intimidation)
+Berserker Punishing Strike Macro (ofcourse u have to be in intimidation)

 !ar - list of commands + on/off mod